 Long Acting Tablet

-- It is best to take this medicine with a meal or bedtime snack, or within 30 minutes after meals.
+- Take this medicine with a meal or bedtime snack, or within 30 minutes after a meal.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- Tell your doctor if you have trouble swallowing the tablets, or if the tablet seems to stick or gets stuck in your throat.
+- Tell your doctor if you have trouble swallowing the tablet, or if the tablet seems to stick or gets stuck in your throat.